The Legend of Zelda: Breath of the Wild: Gaming influence

-Shortly after Breath of the Wilds release, journalists and video game industry figures discussed how it would influence future open-world games and the Zelda series.
+Shortly after Breath of the Wilds release, journalists and video game industry figures discussed how it would influence the Zelda series, and future open-world games.
 Benjamin Plich, designer of Assassin's Creed Unity and For Honor, believed developers would take inspiration from its focus on experimental and emergent gameplay, such as "the ability to experiment with things more freely, in an open way" and having a sense of autonomy and experimentation with the environment and the tools at their disposal.
 Damien Monnier, designer of The Witcher 3: Wild Hunt, said Breath of the Wild managed to bring classic open world mechanics together while not relying on them to guide the player through its world, encouraging players to explore.
 Its "reactive physics" sandbox design was "a revelation for the open world genre at large" according to Screen Rant, and the game was noted for its experimental chemistry engine, emphasizing chemistry as much as physics.
 PC Gamer wrote that it set a new standard for its genre and the future games to come.
 It has been listed as the best game of all time by IGN, and GQ, whose list was advised by game developers, streamers, directors, writers and others across the world.

-Multiple games and developers have cited Breath of the Wild as an inspiration, including Genshin Impact, Ghost of Tsushima, Eternal Strands, Immortals Fenyx Rising, Telling Lies, Halo Infinite, Elden Ring, Forspoken, and Final Fantasy VII Rebirth.
+Multiple games and developers have cited Breath of the Wild as an inspiration, including Genshin Impact, Ghost of Tsushima, Eternal Strands, Immortals Fenyx Rising, Telling Lies, Halo Infinite, Elden Ring, Forspoken, Final Fantasy VII Rebirth, and Clair Obscur: Expedition 33.
 Similarities have also been noted between Breath of the Wild and other open-world games since its launch, including Pokémon Legends: Arceus, Sonic Frontiers and Horizon Forbidden West.
 According to Digital Trends, Breath of the Wild has become a popular point of comparison among open world games.
 The success sparked increased interest in the Wii U emulator Cemu, as the Cemu developers rapidly updated the software to run Breath of the Wild at a steady frame rate within weeks of release.
 The ability to run the game in an emulator led to a thriving modding scene.

+Subsequent games

 Hyrule Warriors: Age of Calamity, a hack and slash game in the style of Dynasty Warriors series and the successor to 2014's Hyrule Warriors, is a spin-off of Breath of the Wild, with the story set 100 years before.
 It was released on November 20, 2020, on the Nintendo Switch.

-In October 2025, it was announced that the soundtrack to Breath of the Wild would release as a 16 side LP boxset, along side a cut-down 4 side vinyl set.
-It will release June 2026.